 A continuation of Statistics I to include the topics: two-sample analysis, linear and multiple regression, correlation, analysis of variance, non-parametric statistics, and Chi-square goodness of fit.
 Time series analysis and/or statistical process control as time permits.
 Computer software and graphing calculator applications will be an integral component of this course.
 A graphing calculator with specific statistical capabilities will be required.
 Credit will not be given for both MAT 152 and BUS 220.
 Prerequisite: MAT 151 or BUS 219 or equivalent.

-A study of the management process with a survey of managerial and organizational theories.
-Specific topics will include planning, organizing, supervision, control, labor relations, and the functions of decision-making.
-Prerequisite: Sophomore standing or Permission of Instructor.
+This course is a study of the management process with a survey of managerial and organizational theories.
+Specific topics will include planning, organizing, supervision, control, labor relations, and decision-making.

-A study of the major areas of Human Resource Management which includes recruitment, selection, job analysis, training, job evaluation, wage and salary administration, and labor relations as well as administrative functions and responsibilities of the Human Resource manager.
-Prerequisite: Sophomore standing or Permission of Instructor.
+This course is a study in the major areas of Human Resource Management.
+It includes recruitment, selection, job analysis, training, job evaluation, wage and salary administration, labor relations, and the administrative functions and responsibilities of a human resource manager.

 This course is the study of principles of management related to the establishment and operation of a small business enterprise.
 Topics will include small business start-up (economic and legal aspects), organization and financing concerns, location and facilities layout, employee relations, merchandising, and control techniques.